 - Compound return of both positions => 5%

 In Darwinex it is important to distinguish the DARWIN return from that of the underlying strategy.

 On the DARWIN profile page, you can see the return chart for one of the pre-set timeframes offered by Darwinex (TOTAL, 2A, 1A, 6M, 3M, 1M, 1W y 1D).

-By left-clicking on the mouse and dragging, you can zoom in on a specific period to see the % return for a custom time period.
+By left-clicking and dragging on the mouse, you can zoom in on a specific period to see the % return for a custom time period.

 Right below, there is a table showing returns per month, year and since the inception.

 As with the DARWIN, you can see the equity return curve of an underlying strategy in addition to a summary table displaying monthly/yearly/total returns.

 The return chart of the trading strategy does not permit zooming.